vitiral/vitiral.github.io/_posts/2018-01-17-rust2018-and-the-great-cli-awakening.md

 ### Gap 4: bringing it all together
-The third major gap is the ergonomics _of actually using_ the ecosystem.
+The fourth major gap is the ergonomics _of actually using_ the ecosystem.
 It is often stated that rust's ecosystem is immature.
 While this is somewhat true, the real issue is in _finding_ and _using_ the pieces you need.